 - Support all four feet.
 If one foot is left out, s/he will feel off balance and start to thrash to regain it.

 - Use slow movements.
 Large, fast movements remind them of predators.
 Small, quick movements remind them of prey.
 Either way, it’s distracting.

-- Petting is tolerated and sometimes even appreciated, but do so gently.
+- Petting is tolerated and even appreciated but do so gently.
 Never tug, pull, or tap.
-Also resist rubbing against the direction of his/her scales.
+Also resist rubbing against his/her scales.

 Bearded Dragon Care